+We estimate that our total addressable market ("TAM") with respect to our current software solution set is approximately \$15 billion today.
+To estimate our market opportunity, we categorized the United States healthcare provider market into tiers based on setting of care and size of practice.
+We then applied our average pricing by product, accounting for pricing differences at varying sized providers, and multiplied the average product price by the corresponding practice count per setting of care to determine our TAM.

-We estimate that our total addressable market ("TAM") with respect to our current software solution set is approximately \$15 billion today and will grow at an approximate 5% compounded annual growth rate ("CAGR") over the next three to five years.
-We believe this market growth is due not only to growth within healthcare payments but also to secular technology tailwinds such as greater utilization of AI.
+Based on a third-party study commissioned by the Company, we believe our TAM has the potential to increase to almost \$20 billion in 2027, reflecting a 5% compounded annual growth rate ("CAGR") over the next five years, driven by growth within healthcare payments, as well as secular technology tailwinds such as greater utilization of AI.
 We expect to expand our TAM further over time as we develop new solutions and address adjacent workflows.

 We believe we have consistently grown in excess of the market since 2016 and expect we will continue to grow our market share in the future by virtue of our differentiated platform and capabilities.
-We believe our market share with hospitals and ambulatory practices is approximately 3% and 7%, respectively, demonstrating the ample white space in which we can continue driving our growth.
+We believe the market share of our solutions within the hospital segment and ambulatory practice segment is approximately 3% and 7% (calculated as a percentage of our revenue as compared to our TAM estimates by setting of care), respectively, demonstrating the ample white space in which we can continue driving our growth.